richrd/suplemon/README.md

  1. [X] Create a command line text editor with built in multi cursor support.
 Damn it's amazing!
  2. [X] Usability should be as good and easy as nano.
  3. [X] Multi cursor ~~and multi selection~~ should be comparable to sublimetext.
- 4. [X] Develop suplemon with suplemon!!!
+ 4. [X] Develop Suplemon with Suplemon!!!
+I already use Suplemon for all command line editing.
  5. [ ] World domination!

 # Usage:

     python3 main.py [filename]...

-Must use python3 for proper character encoding support.
+*Must use python3 for proper character encoding support.*

 # Features
  * Terminal text editing with style